Quasi-steady aerodynamics predicts the dynamics of flapping locomotion: Characterization of flight dynamical behaviors

 \section{Characterization of flight dynamical behaviors}

 Here we characterize the dynamical behaviors resulting from numerical solutions of the proposed quasi-steady model and thereby demonstrate that it closely reproduces the key characteristics of flapping-based propulsion.
-To this end, Eqs. \ref{dimensionless} are integrated numerically in MATLAB using the built-in solver \verb|ode15s|.
+To this end, Eqs. \ref{dimensionless} are integrated numerically in time via MATLAB's built-in solver \textit{ode15s} that is optimized for systems of stiff ordinary differential equations.
+Its algorithm is based on numerical differentiation formulas up to fifth order, and variable time-stepping ensures a specified degree of accuracy.
+Convergence tests determine the values of the relative $\textrm{RelTol}=10^{-10}$ and absolute $\textrm{AbsTol}=10^{-9}$ tolerances used for all results presented here.
 The initial condition for the translational speed is $v_x'(0)=0.01$, which represents a small perturbation whose purpose is to break the left-right symmetry.
 We choose $M=A=1$ for simplicity here, and the effects of varying these parameters will be systematically assessed in the next section.

-Figure \ref{fig:bifurcation}(a) displays curves of the dimensionless displacement $x' = x/\ell$ over time for logarithmically increasing $Re_f=10,10^2,\dots,10^5$, where each curve is associated with a different fixed $Re_f$ that increases from left to right.
-For small $Re_f=10$ (left vertical line, cyan), the plate remains stationary for all time.
-In contrast, higher $Re_f \geq 100$ (right curves, darker cyan and magenta) induces the plate to take off into forward flight.
-Figure \ref{fig:bifurcation}(b) presents these same simulation results in terms of dimensionless speeds $v_x'$ over time for the same choices of $Re_f$.
+Figure \ref{fig:bifurcation}(a) displays curves of the dimensionless displacement $x' = x/\ell$ over time for logarithmically increasing $\Rey_f=10,10^2,\dots,10^5$, where each curve is associated with a different fixed $\Rey_f$ that increases from left to right.
+The initial positions are spaced apart for ease of visibility.
+For small $\Rey_f=10$ (left vertical line, cyan), the plate remains stationary for all time.
+In contrast, higher $\Rey_f \geq 100$ (right curves, darker cyan and magenta) induces the plate to take off into forward flight.
+Figure \ref{fig:bifurcation}(b) presents these same simulation results in terms of dimensionless speeds $v_x'$ over time for the same choices of $\Rey_f$.
 Evidently, flapping of a plate induces one of two possible terminal or long-time behaviors determined by the value of the flapping Reynolds number.
-For low $Re_f$, the plate assumes a stationary state in which it flaps in place with no forward progression.
-For moderate to high $Re_f$, it reaches a forward flight state characterized by constant stroke-averaged translational speed with relatively small fluctuations within each stroke.
-The inset of Fig. \ref{fig:bifurcation}(b) is a rescaled log-linear plot of the early-time data, from which it is evident that the speed either decays (negatively sloped cyan curve, $Re_f = 10$) or grows (positively sloped curves, $Re_f = 10^2$ to $10^5$) exponentially from its initial value.
+For low $\Rey_f$, the plate assumes a stationary state in which it flaps in place with no forward progression.
+For moderate to high $\Rey_f$, it reaches a forward flight state characterized by constant stroke-averaged translational speed with relatively small fluctuations within each stroke.
+The inset of Fig. \ref{fig:bifurcation}(b) is a rescaled log-linear plot of the early-time data, from which it is evident that the speed either decays (negatively sloped cyan curve, $\Rey_f = 10$) or grows (positively sloped curves, $\Rey_f = 10^2$ to $10^5$) exponentially from its initial value.